 Different Loans, Different Down Payment Requirements

 In the U.S., most conventional loans adhere to guidelines and requirements set by Freddie Mac and Fannie Mae, which are two government-sponsored corporations that purchase loans from lenders.
-Conventional loans, which tend to be the least restrictive of all loan types, normally require a down payment of 20% but some lenders may go lower, such as 10%, 5%, or 3% at the very least.
+Conventional loans normally require a down payment of 20%, but some lenders may go lower, such as 10%, 5%, or 3% at the very least.
 If the down payment is lower than 20%, borrowers will be asked to purchase Private Mortgage Insurance (PMI) to protect the mortgage lenders.
 The PMI is normally paid as a monthly fee added to the mortgage until the balance of the loan falls below 80 or 78% of the home purchase price.

 To help low-income buyers in the U.S., the Department of Housing and Urban Development (HUD) requires all Federal Housing Administration (FHA) loans to provide insurance to primary residence home-buyers so that they can purchase a home with a down payment as low as 3.5% and for terms as long as 30 years.
 However, home-buyers must pay an upfront mortgage insurance premium at closing that is worth 1.75% of the loan amount, on top of the down payment.
 In addition, monthly mortgage insurance payments last for the life of the loan unless refinanced to a conventional loan.
 For more information about or to do calculations involving FHA loans, please visit the FHA Loan Calculator.

 Also, in the U.S., the Department of Veterans Affairs (VA) has the ability to subsidize VA loans, which do not require a down payment.
 Only two other entities, the USDA and Navy Federal, allow the purchase of a home without a down payment.
 For more information about or to do calculations involving VA mortgages, please visit the VA Mortgage Calculator.